erroronline1/caro/readme.md

 * parsing of requests
 * file handling within permitted directories
 * image processing
-* sanitizing backend responses (avoiding unintended script execution) Using these methods for fitting usecases is mandatory. (./api/utility.php)
+Using these methods for fitting usecases is mandatory. (./api/utility.php)

 There is a PERMISSION class handling
 * permissions as set within setup.ini
 * full approval check
 * pending approval check
-Using these methods is mandatory. (./api/utility.php) Deviations are allowed only in limiting access for
+Using these methods is mandatory. (./api/utility.php) Deviations are allowed only in extending access to *admin* or limiting access for
-* supervisors having access to assigned organizational unit content only
+* *supervisors* having access to assigned organizational unit content only
-* groups not having access to records
+* *groups* not having access to recording

 There is a SQLQUERY class handling
 * database connections
-* most of the query preparation
+* query preparation
+* sanitizing and masking input (avoiding unintended script execution)
 * support of chunkifying queries for improved performance Using these methods is mandatory.
 If preprocessing statements dynamic values must be prepared with driver-sice quoting to inhibit injections. (./api/sqlinterface.php)